SpicyRicecaker/clipboard-inserter-plus-plus/README.md

 When activated, this extension opens a new page and listens to clipboard changes, displaying them in a tab.
 The page itself has some nice features like autoscroll and styling, with more to come in the future!

-## Not Good
+## Yomichan Compatability

-Turns out Yomichan, or all extensions for that matter, can't access pages generated created by other extensions.
-RIP.
-Also, Yomichan has a built in clipboard inserter too.
-RIP.
-F.
+Yomichan, or all extensions for that matter, can't access pages generated created by other extensions.
+Also, Yomichan has a built in clipboard inserter.